-- how the asset management strategy is consistent with the EDB's other strategy and policies; - how the asset strategy takes into account the life cycle of the assets; - the link between the asset management strategy and the AMP; and - processes that ensure costs, risks and system performance will be effectively controlled when the AMP is implemented. - 3.11 An overview of systems and information management data;
+- how the asset management strategy is consistent with the EDB's other strategy and policies; - how the asset strategy takes into account the life cycle of the assets; - the link between the asset management strategy and the AMP; and

-To support the Report on Asset Management Maturity disclosure and assist interested persons to assess the maturity of systems and information management, the AMP should describethe processes used to identify asset management data requirements that cover the whole of life cycle of the assets;

-- the systems used to manage asset data and where the data is used, including an overview of the systems to record asset conditions and operation capacity and to monitor the performance of assets; - the systems and controls to ensure the quality and accuracy of asset management information; and - the extent to which these systems, processes and controls are integrated. - 3.12 A statement covering any limitations in the availability or completeness of asset management data and disclose any initiatives intended to improve the quality of this data; - Discussion of the limitations of asset management data is intended to enhance the transparency of the AMP and identify gaps in the asset management system. - 3.13 A description of the processes used within the EDB for- - 3.13.1 managing routine asset inspections and network maintenance; - 3.13.2 planning and implementing network development projects; and - 3.13.3 measuring network performance; - 3.14 An overview of asset management documentation, controls and review processes.
+- processes that ensure costs, risks and system performance will be effectively controlled when the AMP is implemented. - 3.11 An overview of systems and information management data; - 3.11.1 To support the Report on Asset Management Maturity disclosure and assist interested persons to assess the maturity of systems and information management, the AMP should describe- - the processes used to identify asset management data requirements that cover the whole of life cycle of the assets; - (b) the systems used to manage asset data and where the data is used, including an overview of the systems to record asset conditions and operation capacity and to monitor the performance of assets; - (c) the systems and controls to ensure the quality and accuracy of asset management information; - (d) the extent to which these systems, processes and controls are integrated; - (e) how asset management data informs the models that an EDB develops and uses to assess asset health; and - (f) how the outputs of these models are used in developing capital expenditure projections. - 3.12 A statement covering any limitations in the availability or completeness of asset management data and disclose any initiatives intended to improve the quality of this data;

+Discussion of the limitations of asset management data is intended to enhance the transparency of the AMP and identify gaps in the asset management system.

+3.13 A description of the processes used within the EDB for-

+3.13.1 managing routine asset inspections and network maintenance;

+3.13.2 planning and implementing network development projects; and

+3.13.3 measuring network performance;

+3.14 An overview of asset management documentation, controls and review processes.